-- Sports are a form of big business in which profits are more important than the health and safety of the workers (athletes). - Sports perpetuate the false idea that success can be achieved simply through hard work, while failure should be blamed on the individual alone (rather than on injustices in the larger social system). - Professional athletes' behavior can promote violence and the use of performanceenhancing drugs. - Communities divert scarce resources to subsidize the construction of professional sports facilities. - Sports maintain the subordinate role of Blacks and Latinos, who toil as athletes but are less visible in supervisory positions as coaches, managers, and owners.
+- Sports are a form of big business in which profits are more important than the health and safety of the workers (athletes). - Sports perpetuate the false idea that success can be achieved simply through hard work, while failure should be blamed on the individual alone (rather than on injustices in the larger social system).

-©Sergei Bachlakov/Shutterstock
+Sergei Bachlakov/Shutterstock

-Professional golfer Brooke Henderson of Canada won \$1.5 million in 2017, making her the sixth most successful woman on the pro golf circuit that year.
-Among men, her winnings would have put her in 74th place.
+Professional golfer Brooke Henderson of Canada won \$1.7 million in 2019, making her the fourth most successful woman on the pro golf circuit that year.
+Among men, her winnings would have put her in 64th place.